webcomics/dosage/doc/README.txt

 Dosage
 =======

-Dosage is a commandline webcomic downloader and archiver.
+Dosage is a commandline comic downloader and archiver.

 Introduction
 -------------
 Dosage is designed to keep a local copy of specific webcomics and other picture-based content such as Picture of the Day sites.
-With the dosage commandline script you can get the latest strip of webcomic, or catch-up to the last strip downloaded, or download a strip for a particular date/index (if the webcomic's site layout makes this possible).
+With the dosage commandline script you can get the latest strip of a webcomic, or catch-up to the last strip downloaded, or download a strip for a particular date/index (if the webcomic's site layout makes this possible).